sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 Finally, after populating the FutureBudget with inputs, "what if" scenarios can be evaluated by changing inputs under a specific [scenario][scenario].
 For example, a scenario could be used to evaluate sending your kids away for college versus living at home and attending college online.

 The recommendations for inputting [common examples][inputExamples] also provide suggestions formore advanced usage by splitting into multiple inputs, [scenarios][scenario], [tags][tags], and [variable amounts][variableAmount].

-## Feedback and Support

-Although much of the app should be self-explanatory, help is available to further explain and clarify certain features, input values, etc. If you see a help button, tap on it for more information.

-Finally, please feel free to contact us with any questions or feedback.
-The email address for feedback and support is <finsim@resultra.com>.